-Removing or stripping paint is seldom an easy job.
+Removing or stripping paint from any type of surface is seldom an easy job.
 Every surface takes paint differently and every type of paint reacts differently to the surfaces.
 Add in environmental conditions and paint removal takes a bit of study and, usually, some elbow grease to accomplish.

 For years most professional painters and do-it-yourselfers have relied on chemical-based paint strippers.
 While they can do a good job, many are also highly toxic to humans and the environment.
 Improper use of chemical strippers can cause damage to the respiratory system, brain, nervous system, and skin.